-People are an important part of every project.
-Sometimes we choose wrong people for our projects.
-Sometimes they are not fit.
+People are an essential part of every project.
+Sometimes we choose the wrong people for our projects.
+Sometimes they’re not a good fit.
 A project manager should react on time and do something.
 But sometimes you need to fire people.
 One can learn everything he/she wants, but it’s all about responsibility and attitude.

-One important thing I learned about people is that some people or good and some people aren’t good.
-There is no between.
+One important thing I learned about people is that some are good and others aren’t.
+With that, there is no middle.
 Choose your team wisely.

 Specifications, planning and executing

 Write down all specifications and tasks.
 You should define milestones and estimations for each task.
-It is better to spend more time on specification before project starts than after.
-Bad specifications are a cause of problems with delivery, and you put pressure on your teammates and yourself.
+It is better to spend more time on specification before the project starts, rather than after.
+Inadequate specifications are a cause of problems with the delivery, and you put pressure on your teammates and yourself.

 If you want to read more about PERT estimations, check this link.

-You chose good team members, specification and planning are finished.
+You chose good team members, specification, and planning are finished.
 Next step is executing.
-Everything seems good in your plan but in the real world, you always hit some bricks.
-Every project has some issue and there is no 100% guarantee it will be successful.
-The most important skill of a project manager is crisis management.
+Everything seems right in your plan, but in the real world, you always encounter some barriers.
+Every project has some issue, and there is no 100% guarantee it will be successful.
+The essential skill of a project manager is crisis management.
 Sometimes you should change people, deadlines, tasks, technology, etc.

 What about tools?

-This depends on organization culture, people, and type of projects.
-My first tool was paper and email for communication.
-The most important tool is information visible to a project manager, team, clients and other people who are involved.
+Tools depend on the organization culture, people, and type of projects.
+My first tools for communication were paper and email.
+The most important thing is information which should be visible to the project manager, team, clients and other people who are involved.
 Everything should be transparent.
-A project manager is responsible for delivery, each team member is responsible for tasks/milestones and a client wants to track progress.
+A project manager is responsible for delivery, each team member is accountable for tasks/milestones, and a client wants to track progress.

 Tools I used during last 10 years: